 Disposable income is the amount of personal income – direct taxes.

-Discretionary income is disposable (after tax income) – all the payments necessary to meet current essential bills, (such as rent, insurance, food, transport, heating)
+Discretionary income is the income available to spend.
+It is disposable (after tax income) – all the payments necessary to meet current essential bills, (such as rent, insurance, food, transport, heating)

 For example, a family may have a weekly disposable income of £365.
 But after bills like rent, insurance, heating, essential food, health insurance, work transport costs – they are left with a discretionary income of £80 a week.